osoriojuan/stock-market-api-service/README.md

 ```

 # Previous requirements
-You must have JDK 17 installed and configured
+* You must have JDK 17 installed and configured.
-You must have docker installed
+* You must have docker installed.

 # How to deploy
 * Run the command $ `.\gradlew build` to build the app with the gradle wrapper